eafflu/circularity/README.md

 // other code...
 ````
-What should the start and end value be to make this loop run 100 times?

 #### TODO 4 : Generate a Randomized Circle
 Ok, now, _inside_ the code block of the `for` loop, we're going to initialize our `circle` shape!